sunmkim/nsw-fuel-agent/README.md

 In this pattern, there is a primary "orchestrator" agent that calls more specialized agents, which are domain-specific to various tasks.
 For this project, I have a main orchestrator agent that calls upon `fuel_price_assistant` and `directions_assistant` as tools.

 Ultimately, I decided on swarm because I found it to perform much faster than the agent-as-tool pattern.
 This is most likely due to it not having a centralized orchestrator agent that has to process the results coming in and out of the specialized agents.

+## Agent Evaluations
+You can find the evluations for agents used in this project in `workflow-refactor` branch.
+The evalations are in the `evals` directory of that branch.